 Not quite what I was hoping for.
 Not even the right colour.

-The tragic creature corkscrewed across the table, just avoided Ron’s fork and collapsed in front of Hermione.
-She who poked it with her wand and the butterfly burst into a wisp of black smoke.
+The tragic creature corkscrewed across the table, avoided Ron’s fork by a whisker, and collapsed in front of Hermione.
+She poked it with her wand and the butterfly burst into a wisp of black smoke.

 Harry frowned and scratched his head.
 Something isn’t quite right.

 Hermione shot him a smug look.